bedoshi/angular_learning/README.md

 ## memo
 I did below things.
 - `npm install -g @angular/cli`
-- installed Angular language pack for visual studio.
+- Installed Angular language pack for visual studio.
 - `ng new angular-app`
-- pressed twice enter-key
+- Pressed twice enter-key
 - `ng serve` : run template project on local
-- below 3 files are important for me.
+- Below 3 files are important for me.
     - `index.html`
     - `main.ts`
     - `style.css`
-- main code of Angular is in `app` directory.
+- Main code of Angular is in `app` directory.
-- some component are in `app`, and I can look some code like blow.
+- Some component are in `app`, and I can look some code like blow.
     - `app.component.html` : for view
     - `app.component.ts` : for performing
     - `app.component.css` : for styling